-As a public servant who serves the Korean people, public officials have a duty of good faith, kindness and fairness, secrecy, integrity, and political impartiality.
-They are also prohibited from seeking profit, and taking part in collective action.
+As public servants who serve the Korean people, public officials have a duty to practice good faith, kindness and fairness, confidentiality, integrity, and political impartiality.
+Officials are also prohibited from seeking profit, and taking part in collective action.

-Those who violate their duty may face disciplinary actions: reprimand, pay reduction, suspension, demotion, and dismissal to expulsion, depending on the level of violation.
-Monetary sanctions can be imposed in case of irregularities involving money and valuables.
+Officials who violate their duty may face disciplinary action: a reprimand, pay reduction, suspension, demotion, dismissal, or expulsion, depending on the level of the violation.
+Monetary sanctions can be imposed in cases of irregularities involving money and valuables.

-We also have a system that prevents public officials from illegally increasing property by using their position and ensures the fairness of the execution of official duty.
+We also have a system that prevents public officials from illegally obtaining property by using their position, and that ensures the fairness of the execution of official duty.

-First, public officials of grade 4 or over have to register all their and their families’ property, and high-ranking officials must disclose their property.
-If their property turns out to be falsely registered or omitted, they can be subject to fines or disciplinary actions.
+First, public officials of grade 4 or higher have to register all individual and family property, and high-ranking officials must disclose their property.
+If an official's property turns out to be falsely registered or omitted, the official can be subject to fines or disciplinary action.

 In addition, if an official holds job-related shares worth over 30 million won (approximately USD 30,000), the official has to sell the shares or transfer them into a blind trust.
 If, however, the shares are determined to be unrelated to an official's job, the official is allowed to hold the shares.